St. Joseph's Catholic Church (Bowling Green, Kentucky): The Depression, World War II, and the 50s (1930-1965)

 In 1931, columns were added floor to ceiling and finished with faux marble.
 However, it was not until 1937 that the interior was redecorated.
 Father Raymond G. Hill conducted a drive to fund the Leber family to redecorate the interior of the church after 34 years.
 At this same time, new Gothic lanterns replaced existing chandelier light fixtures.
 "Pew rent" was also introduced that year which was a way for parishioners to pay for their families to have a special seat for Sunday Mass.
 In the late 50s, Knights of Columbus celebrated their 50th anniversary at St. Josephs Catholic Church.
 Later that next year in 1959, St. Joseph's parish celebrated its 100th anniversary with a banquet at a local restaurant called Old Fort Restaurant.
 The Centennial Mass took place on December 7, 1959.
 However, before the mass Fr.
 Bowling had the same artist come back and redecorate the interior 21 years after the 1937 redecoration.
 The majority of the original frescos were painted out because of finances and a new rubber tile floor was installed.

 Late Twentieth Century (1966-1990)

 Reverend Charles P. Bowling retired in March 1971 after 24 years of service.
 Father Richard Powers stepped in to fill the position with a music and welcome party.
 When the parish sent in information to the National Register of Historic Places, it was noted that the original organ from 1898 was still intact.
-The Grand Organ has 18 ranked pipes and incases of white quarter oak.
+The grand organ has 18 ranked pipes and encases of white quarter oak.